January 2026 Hiring Trends: Top In‑Demand Jobs, Skills and Sectors to Boost Your Career

 The skills gap remains severe:

-93% of employers faced skills shortages last year
+93% of employers faced skills shortages last year.

-The energy sector is particularly short of talent
+The energy sector is particularly short of talent.

+Sectors like energy, renewables, engineering, and technical trades offer strong opportunities.
 Crucially, 80% of employers would hire candidates who don’t meet all requirements.
 If you meet 70–80% of a job description:

-Apply anyway
+Apply anyway.

-Highlight potential, adaptability and a growth mindset
+Highlight potential, adaptability, and a growth mindset.

-Show foundational knowledge and a clear upskilling plan
+Show foundational knowledge and a clear upskilling plan.

 AI Skills in 2026: The Career Advantage You Can’t Ignore

 AI literacy is one of the fastest ways to boost your career growth in 2026.
+Current AI hiring trends show that:

-47% of employers face significant AI skills shortages
+47% of employers face significant AI skills shortages.

-34% of employees already use AI tools at work
+34% of employees already use AI tools at work.

-67% of candidates want or need AI training
+67% of candidates want or need AI training.

-How to use AI ethically and securely
+Use AI ethically and securely.

 Even basic AI skills are becoming a powerful differentiator in job interviews and a core part of future-proof careers.